rhel-labs/learn-katacoda/openscap/step3.md

 << OUTPUT ABRIDGED >>
 </pre>

-Once the command completes, open the OpenSCAP report tab of this lab interface to view the scan report in html format.
+Once the command completes, you can look at the pass/fail status of each rule as command line output, or check the OpenSCAP report tab of this lab interface to view the scan report in HTML format.